|

 school so it's quieter on the more popular

-islands.
+islands and there are fewer people in the museums and archaeological sites.
 There is still some nightlife but the

 beaches are almost free of people on the less